 Whether you’re visiting Neipi Beach on a day trip from Taipei or staying a bit longer to explore Yilan County, here are a few tips to make your visit all the easier.

 - Download the Taiwan Railways App to check train schedules, delays, and prices easily.
 Having Google Maps and Google Translate (set to Traditional Chinese) downloaded on your phone are other musts.
+If you need more tips on which apps to use during your Taiwan trip, here’s my guide on the best travel apps for Taiwan.

 - Get an Easy Card so you can tap-and-go on buses and local trains.
+You can buy it at any convenience stores across the island, or pre-order it here for pick-up at the airport.

 - Bring your favorite beach gear (hat, sunscreen, sunglasses, and a beach towel).